Skip to content

 • The debugger is experimental — expect rough edges, especially around step-into across host-function boundaries.

-• GraalVM does not yet support the debug runner.
+• GraalWasm does not support the DWARF/lldb debug runner.

 • Source-line mapping requires DWARF; modules built without debug info cannot be source-stepped.